Carlo Muñoz: Personal life

-Muñoz, together with then girlfriend Enid "Meg" Reyes, older brother Leandro and Leandro's daughter Francesca, moved to the United States in 2003 after the death of their father.
+Muñoz, together with then girlfriend Enid "Meg" Reyes, older brother Leandro and Leandro's son, Frankie, moved to the United States in 2003 after the death of their father.
 He married Reyes in a civil wedding in California on Valentine's Day the following year—the couple first met at the set of a Wansapanataym episode—together they have 3 sons.